myfrom/paper-calendar/README.md

 ```
 <paper-calendar></paper-calendar>
 ```
-Check docs for more info.
+Check docs for more info and examples

 ## Contributing